 - And you can start exercising (or physical therapy if necessary) to increase your mobility

 This new risk assessment paradigm certainly indicates one thing: your ears are important (and your hearing is too).
 So if your hearing is still firing on all cylinders, now might be a good time to think about whether you’re taking adequate steps to protect what you have.
-Wear earplugs when you go to loud spaces.
-That kind of a thing.
+For example, wear earplugs when you go to loud spaces.

 And if your hearing has begun to wane, well, it’s never too early to think about finding an effective treatment.
 Your ears might not be able to predict the future after all.
 But tai chi and hearing aids just might be important to shaping that future.